-The iShares Global Clean Energy ETF (the "Fund") seeks to track the investment results of an index composed of global equities in the clean energy sector.
+The iShares Core S&P Mid-Cap ETF (the "Fund") seeks to track the investment results of an index composed of mid-capitalization U.S. equities.

 Fees and Expenses

 The following table describes the fees and expenses that you will incur if you buy, hold and sell shares of the Fund.
 The investment advisory agreement between iShares Trust (the "Trust") and BlackRock Fund Advisors ("BFA") (the "Investment Advisory Agreement") provides that BFA will pay all operating expenses of the Fund, except the management fees, interest expenses, taxes, expenses incurred with respect to the acquisition and disposition of portfolio securities and the execution of portfolio transactions, including brokerage commissions, distribution fees or expenses, litigation expenses and any extraordinary expenses.